 The Aussiedoodle will require about 90 minutes of exercise a day!
-A lot of people are not able to give their dog this much exercise a day, which makes them a bad fit to be Aussiedoodle parents.
+Many people are not able to give their dogs this much exercise a day, making them a bad fit to be Aussiedoodle parents.

-This particular trip to the groomer will give them a beautiful hair cut, bath, nail trim, and so much more.
+This particular trip to the groomer will give them a beautiful haircut, bath, nail trim, and much more.
 But, this could be an extra cost that many overlook.

 They crave and thrive off attention and cuddles.
 Your Doodle will also want to go with you wherever you go, and with a face like theirs, how could you say no?

 Need Large Spaces

 Since they require so much room to move about, they can often feel claustrophobic in small living quarters.
 In smaller areas, you might find that your dog is anxious.

 Fenced In Yard

-Without proper training, you may notice that your dog will try to herd small children or animals, and even you.
-They can nip at your heals to get you moving like the sheep his ancestors once corralled.
+Without proper training, you may notice that your dog will try to herd small children, animals, and even you.
+They can nip at your heels to get you moving like the sheep his ancestors once corralled.

 Other Pet Compatibility

-- Next of the things you need to know about Aussiedoodles is that they do great with other dogs in the home.
+Next of the things you need to know about Aussiedoodles is that they do great with other dogs in the home.
 They typically love the company and friendship that other dogs will give.

 Size And Lifespan

 These Minis only grow to be 10-15 pounds with a life expectancy of 12-15 years.
 These mini breeds have all the same characteristics as a standard but in a tiny cute fluff package.

 Amount Of Food

-- Before you bring your new Doodle home, it is also good to take a good look at common medical conditions.
+Before you bring your new Doodle home, it is also good to look at common medical conditions.
 Aussiedoodles are prone to developing hip dysplasia, eye disease, epilepsy, and thyroid issues.

-- If you bring an Aussiedoodle home, there is one thing that you should know.
+If you bring an Aussiedoodle home, there is one thing that you should know.
 They LOVE water!
 Your Aussiedoodle will love to spend hours playing in dog pools or the sprinkler.

-They will hone in on their skills and intelligence to complete any task that you give.
+They will hone their skills and intelligence to complete any task you give them.
 This intelligence makes constant training and learning new tricks a great way to provide mental stimulation.

 Great Therapy Dogs

-- Aussiedoodles are known to be very in tune breeds.
+Aussiedoodles are known to be very in-tune breeds.
 They pick up on emotions faster than you can let out a sigh of depression.
 Your Doodle will attach himself to you and show you all the love in the world.